discohook/discohook/packages/site/public/guide-files/getting-started/messages.md

 Here's what each of these buttons does:
 - **Share:** Creates a temporary shortlink which other people can click on to see the current editor content.
 This is also used for creating message buttons via the Discohook Utils bot.
 - **Backups:** Opens a menu that shows you all of your saved backups & lets you create a new one using the current editor content.
-- **Clear All:** Deletes everything in the editor and presents you with a blank editor.
+- **Clear All:** Deletes everything in the editor and presents you with a blank slate.
 - **Add Webhook:** Lets you add a webhook to use to send the message.
 We'll get to this one later.
 - **Send:** This one sends the message into Discord.